 Please make sure your child is able to spit out excess toothpaste, and do not give fluoride supplements to infants younger than six months of age.
-Our dentist will check your child’s fluoride levels to determine if additional treatment or supplement is needed.
+Our pediatric dentists will check your child’s fluoride levels to determine if additional treatment or supplement is needed.

 What are mouth guards?

-Xylitol is a type of chewing gum that has been proven to benefit the oral health of infants, children, adolescents, and persons with special healthcare needs.
+Xylitol is a type of sweetener that has been proven to benefit the oral health of infants, children, adolescents and persons with special health care needs.
 Using xylitol as either a sugar substitute or a small dietary addition helps to dramatically reduce tooth decay and enhance the protective effect of other preventive treatments.

-Xylitol can also be found in a number of natural sources as well, including fruits, berries, mushrooms, lettuce, hardwoods, and corn cobs.
+Xylitol can be found in a number of natural sources as well, including fruits, berries, mushrooms and lettuce.